 Dublin is home to more than 1000 pubs

 If you thought the British were the only ones who had a strong pub tradition, think again!
-The Irish have a long and much loved pub heritage that rivals that of its larger neighbour.
-The city is well known for its traditional pubs and vibrant night life so it should not appear to be much of a surprise.
+The Irish have a long and much-loved pub heritage that rivals that of its larger neighbour.
+The city is well known for its traditional pubs and vibrant nightlife so it should not appear to be much of a surprise.
 There are more than one thousand pubs in Dublin, so that means wherever you are in the city you will never be much of a distance from any one of them.
-Dublin also has the distinction of having the oldest pub in the world The Brazen Head (in business from 1168) that is close to the iconic and world famous Guinness Brewery.
+Dublin also has the distinction of having the oldest pub in the world The Brazen Head (in business since 1168) that is close to the iconic and world-famous Guinness Brewery.